Aidan-Gettemy/Classification-of-Leading-Edge-Erosion-Severity-via-Machine-Learning-Surrogate-Models/README.md

 ## Questions or Concerns

 Typos may remain in the provided scripts.
+Also, all data related files were moved to the **Data**, but some scripts may not account for the change in location.
 If you have difficulty reproducing any experiment, reach out to aidangettemy@rocketmail.com for troubleshooting.

 [^1]: Seidman, J.: SideofMan/zGP: zGP in R v1.0.0, https://doi.org/10.5281/zenodo.17956672, 2025.